OleksiiKachan/xml-and-js/project-1/jaydenn(ching-ting)-chang.md

-### Contribution
+### My Contribution

--   Discuss the best way to transform JSON into XML
+- Discuss in which way do we transform JSON into XML
--   Transform first 7 JSON elements into XML
+- Transformed first 7 JSON elements into XML
--   Create DTD and change exchange name's tag to 'exchange' from 'name'.
+- Created DTD
+- Created html and css files